 The quartet setup featured the two violins sitting on the left, the cello behind the viola on the right side.
 It’s always interesting to observe the social interaction between the musicians in such a small formation.
-Different from the Hagen Quartet (see the concert review from 2017-10-01, yet to be published), which appears to have “internalized” such interaction, seemingly functioning with invisible communication, these artists frequently made eye contact.
-The first violin (Florian Donderer) clearly appeared to take the lead role (except when his part was pausing), the other three members of the team kept contact among themselves, as well as of course with the first violin.
+The artists frequently made eye contact.
+That’s different from the Hagen Quartet (see the concert review from 2017-10-01), which appears to have “internalized” such interaction, seemingly functioning with invisible communication.
+The first violin (Florian Donderer) clearly appeared to take the lead role, except when his part was pausing, of course.
+The other three members of the team kept contact among themselves, as well as of course with the first violin.

 The first thing that I noted was the mellow, velvety sound of the instruments, primarily the violins, as if they had been using gut strings.
 The latter is unlikely, as they were using modern Tourte bows.
 At least in the first part, there was virtually no vibrato, which I really appreciated.
 Throughout the evening, the vibrato remained selective, never turned intrusive, nervous or otherwise irritating: excellent!

 Not only the sound was mellow, but also the articulation: light, never harsh or brisk.
 I noted that particularly staccato crotchets sounded almost portato.
 That reading may be debatable.
 However, in this venue with its very noticeable reverberation, it seemed to fit the acoustics.
 The reverberation would have “lengthened”, blurred a true staccato anyway.